mikemcbride/dotfiles/README.md

 ```
 cd ~/zsh
 ga .
-gcm 'These are some changes I made'
+gcmsg 'These are some changes I made'
 gp
 ```